EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 #### Regional Operator on Duty (ROD)

 A team responsible for solving problems/incidents in the infrastructure according to agreed procedures.
-ROD (teams) monitor the sites in their region, react to problems identified by the monitoring tools, and oversee problems through to their resolution.
-They ensure that problems are properly recorded and that the solutions progress according to specified time lines.
-They also provide support to sites and VOs as needed and provide informational flow to oversight bodies in cases of non-responsive sites.
+ROD (teams) monitor the RCs in their region, react to incidents identified by the monitoring tools, and oversee incidents and related problems through to their resolution.
+They ensure that incidents are properly recorded and that the solutions progress according to specified time lines.
+They also provide support to RCs and VOs as needed and provide informational flow to oversight bodies in cases of non-responsive RCs.
 They ensure that all necessary information is available to all parties.
 The team is provided by each NGI and requires procedural knowledge on the process (rather than technical skills) for their work.
 New ROD team members are required to read the